Workers' Compensation Lawyer for Injured Transportation Workers in Queens

 Contact Us Today for a Free Consultation

-If you were injured in a transportation work accident in New York City, reach out to our team at Harris Firm right away.
+If you were injured in a transportation work accident in New York City, reach out to our team at Harris Firm, LLC right away.
 Time is critical when it comes to filing your workers’ compensation claim, and any delays in the process could jeopardize the entire case and the benefits that should be given to you.
 We provide free initial consultations and offer to work for contingency fees, meaning you do not pay any out-of-pocket expenses when you hire our firm.
 Instead, we will only collect legal fees if we recover compensation for you!

 Our multilingual staff can assist you in English, Spanish, Russian, French, Bengali/Bangla, or another language you are most comfortable with, and we are able to travel to you if your injuries prevent you from coming to us.
 With two offices conveniently located in Queens and the Bronx, as well as an open-door policy, we are here to serve you.